codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

 ### Hosted GitOps Runtime architecture
-In the hosted environment, the Codefresh Runtime is installed on a K8s cluster managed by Codefresh.
+In the hosted environment, the GitOps Runtime is installed on a K8s cluster managed by Codefresh.

 {% include
    image.html